Farmstand 50 text with pepper driving tractor

 FARMSTAND 50 REGISTRATION IS FULL

 Registration is full.
-We’ve created a waitlist.
+Join our volunteer crew!
 Thank you all for being part of this.

 50 miles…as spicy as you want ‘em.